 One and the Same?

 Many people do feel that Saint Brigid actually is another representation of the Goddess Brigid.
-A person’s identity (presumably by the name of Brigid) was borrowed by the church, so as to not lose any converts.
+Did a church borrow a person’s identity (presumably by the name of Brigid) so as to not lose any converts?
 It was a bit of a popularity contest back in the day… Hey, wait, it still is!